 - When to Take It Out: On short to mid-range putts (inside 20 feet) where you feel confident about your line.
 Taking the pin out gives you the full 4.25 inches of the hole to use.
 It removes the risk of a freak ricochet off the pin itself.
 Also, always pull a pin that is leaning noticeably toward you, as it significantly shrinks your target.

-3. Observe the Conditions onchip and approach shots
+3. Observe the Conditions

-4. Choose Lower-Risk Shorts Around the Green
+4. Choose Lower-Risk Shots Around the Green

 Bounce-outs aren't exclusive to putts.
 A delicately hit chip or pitch can also hop out.
-A high, spinning approach shot has to hit the small area, which increases the likelihood of an 'interaction' just by the greater descending angle a dropping ball can have when its about to go into the hole.
+A high, spinning approach shot has to hit the small area, which increases the likelihood of an 'interaction' just by the greater descending angle a dropping ball can have when it's about to go into the hole.

 Final Thoughts